bahrmichael/bahrmichael.github.io/_posts/2019-10-11-serverless-scheduler.md

 ![](https://cdn-images-1.medium.com/max/2000/1*LNkXRQ4Oaskb_DoDGpKJSg.png)

-**Scale
+**Scale**

-**Scaling for many open tasks is an easy one here.
+Scaling for many open tasks is an easy one here.
 SQS and DynamoDB don’t put a hard limit on how many items you can process.
 Therefore the serverless scheduler can hold millions and billions of events in storage for later processing.

-<iframe src="https://medium.com/media/31e2ab38f0e6df13bd2f40deab8e77ed" frameborder=0></iframe>
+{% raw %}
+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">The precision shouldn&#39;t be affected by the queue depth or the enqueue rate.
+It&#39;s more affected by the ability of the consumers to pull the data out.
+Once the data is enqueued, and it&#39;s timestamp (+ delay) is greater than the current timestamp, the message becomes available.</p>&mdash; Daniel Vassallo (@dvassallo) <a href="https://twitter.com/dvassallo/status/1182405324222779392?ref_src=twsrc%5Etfw">October 10, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+{% endraw %}

-Based on a discussion with [Daniel Vassallo](undefined) I don’t believe SQS to become a bottleneck.
+Based on a discussion with [Daniel Vassallo](https://twitter.com/dvassallo) I don’t believe SQS to become a bottleneck.

 The only bottleneck is the event loader function.
 It does however use a dedicated index which helps to identify which items are soon to be scheduled.
 It then only loads the database IDs and hands them over to a scalable lambda function which then loads the whole event into the short term queue.

 Tests with varying loads showed that the bottleneck lambda function is able to process more than 100.000 events every minute or 4.3 billion events per month.
 Due to increased costs I did not run tests at higher scales.
 Contributions are welcome ;)

-**Hotspots
+**Hotspots**

-**Hotspots can arise when a lot of events arrive at the input topic or are to be emitted within a very short time.
+Hotspots can arise when a lot of events arrive at the input topic or are to be emitted within a very short time.

 DynamoDB is configured to use pay-per-request which should allow for nearly unlimited throughput spikes, however I had to add a retry mechanism when DynamoDB does internal auto scaling.
 The most time critical function, the *emitter*, does any possible database operations after emitting the events to the output topic.

 Both the SNS input topic and the SQS short term queue are not expected to become slow under high pressure, but the consuming lambdas could.

-<iframe src="https://medium.com/media/425d2a739bfd869fc99b3752c09229a5" frameborder=0></iframe>
+{% raw %}
+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">So, Lambda might add some delays there.
+It doesn&#39;t scale up instantly, so if your queue were to receive a big burst of messages, it could take a few minutes for Lambda to ramp up its polling frequency.
+This behavior is described here in detail: <a href="https://t.co/4rCJGtxOvy">https://t.co/4rCJGtxOvy</a> <a href="https://t.co/0oeQiLuGLt">pic.twitter.com/0oeQiLuGLt</a></p>&mdash; Daniel Vassallo (@dvassallo) <a href="https://twitter.com/dvassallo/status/1182410032727482368?ref_src=twsrc%5Etfw">October 10, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+{% endraw %}

-[Randall Hunt](undefined) wrote an [AWS blog article](https://aws.amazon.com/blogs/aws/aws-lambda-adds-amazon-simple-queue-service-to-supported-event-sources/#additional-info-lambda-sqs) which takes a deep dive on concurrency and automatic scaling in this situation.
+[Randall Hunt](https://twitter.com/jrhunt) wrote an [AWS blog article](https://aws.amazon.com/blogs/aws/aws-lambda-adds-amazon-simple-queue-service-to-supported-event-sources/#additional-info-lambda-sqs) which takes a deep dive on concurrency and automatic scaling in this situation.
 > […] the Lambda service will begin polling the SQS queue using five parallel long-polling connections.
 The Lambda service monitors the number of inflight messages, and when it detects that this number is trending up, it will increase the polling frequency by 20 ReceiveMessage requests per minute and the function concurrency by 60 calls per minute.

 While cold starts of lambda functions can result in a slight increase of delays, the polling behaviour or an eventual lambda concurrency limit could lead to major delays.